thecml/lego-keras-gan/README.md

 # lego-keras-gan
-A GAN to create images to LEGO figures.
+A GAN to create images of LEGO figures.